XayOn/dotfiles/Readme.rst

 .. image:: https://raw.github.com/XayOn/prettierTerminal/master/prettierTerminal.png

-This uses stuff that is based on lokaltog's patched fonts for powerline, make sure to read this before and patch your font: https://github.com/Lokaltog/vim-powerline
+This installs Inconsolata for powerline, a nice font patched for powerline.

 You need to have python PIP installed, in debian and ubuntu: